nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="warning">

 * You should provide a positive integer that is smaller than or equal to the number of contacts currently displayed in CampusConnect for `PERSON_INDEX`.
+* Filetype of the photo must be either jpg or png
+* Photos must not be larger than 5MB

 </box>